 Fundraise & donate - why not bake some goodies to sell, hold a coffee morning, quiz night or create your own event.
 Or simply make a donation to enable us to continue to raise awareness and offer support.

-- One in four people will develop AF; there are over 200,000 new cases in the US each year and an estimated 16 million people are affected worldwide.
+- One in four people will develop AF; it affects an estimated 1.5 million people across the UK and in excess of 16 million people worldwide.

 - AF can be detected cheaply and easily with a simple manual pulse check.

-AF and AF related illness costs the US approximately $6 billion each year
+- AF and AF related illness costs the NHS over £2.2 billion each year

-Watch this video of AF Association Founder & CEO Trudie Lobban MBE as she discusses the importance of 'Detect, Protect and Correct'
+AF Association Founder & CEO Trudie Lobban MBE discusses the importance of 'Detect, Protect, and Correct'

 For further information on AF Aware Week contact email@example.com / +44 (0) 1789 867 502.